JoseLuisPovedanoPoyato/dissertation/src/readme.md

 * Consul CLI ()

 ### Build steps
+This section assumes all the equipment stated above has succesfully been set up and installed.

 To build the Software you first need to ensure that docker is running:
 `sudo systemctl start docker`